itsabijection/redirector/README.md

 1. Go to chrome://extensions
 2. Enable Developer Mode
 3. Click Load unpacked
-4. Select this the directory containing the json and js files
+4. Select the directory containing the json and js files